Ashley Sanders – Australian Luthier

 In my late teens I completed my cabinet making trade certificate with credits and went on to running my own business for over 20 years building bespoke furniture for private clients and interior designers.
 During that time I built many beautiful pieces using mahogany, oak, blackwood, maple and other species.
 I learnt lacquering, oiling and French polish techniques and importantly an understanding of timber as a medium.
 To really understand how timber reacts it takes years of experience, consistent acquisition of different species and life’s best teacher, trial and error

-Years ago I realised that Mahogany and other important furniture species were seriously on the decline and that I was witnessing the end of a golden era for these wonderful timbers.
+Years ago I realized that Mahogany and other important furniture species were seriously on the decline and that I was witnessing the end of a golden era for these wonderful timbers.
 Knowing well that furniture requires a lot of wood for an average sized piece, I began to doubt the long term future for my business.
 I clearly saw a change from the way things were done to the way they were going to be done.
 This change was inevitable and was the catalyst for me to make a shift, co-incidentally the guitar had come back into my life as I had started to build again for myself.

 This was the begining of what is now my full time career, something that I hadn’t dreamt of earlier, but something that I now cherish dearly.
 Building guitars is a special trade/art that allows my woodworking skills to not only be seen but now heard too.